ODI-documentation/materials/static/data/queries.md

 ### General relation

-Which pairs of cards are used, more than once, close together where one has a general relationship with the other?
+Which pairs of cards are used, more than once, close together and one has a general relation with the other?

 ```
 select distinct ?cardDeck1 ?story1 ?cardDeck2 ?story2